Bilateralism with incompatible proofs and refutations: Introduction

 \section{Introduction}

 A central issue in constructive logic concerns the nature of refutation and how falsity should be represented within a constructive framework.
-In this context, David Nelson~\cite{NelsonConstructiveFalsity} was the first to highlight a subtle but important distinction between two kinds of refutative results that can be established constructively for statements of the form $\forall x. \phi$.
+In this context, David Nelson~\cite{NelsonConstructiveFalsity} was the first to highlight a subtle but important distinction between two kinds of refutative results that can be established constructively for statements of the form $\forall x \phi$.

-The first, which we may call {\em weak falsity}, is demonstrated by exhibiting a procedure that transforms any construction of the mathematical object into a construction of a contradiction.
+{\bf About falsity.} The first, {\em weak falsity}, is demonstrated by exhibiting a procedure that transforms any construction of the mathematical object into a construction of a contradiction.
 This is the notion of falsity traditionally adopted in constructive logics, as witnessed by the fact that $\neg \phi$ is often defined as $\phi \to \bot$.
 In contrast, {\em strong falsity} (represented by Nelson's strong negation $\nn\phi$) is proven by explicitly constructing witnesses to the falsity of the statement itself.
-In short, to establish the weak falsity of a statement such as $x = y$, one assumes $x = y$ and derives a contradiction; to establish its strong falsity, one must instead construct two objects $x$ and $y$ for which $x = y$ does not hold.

-The significance of this difference resides in the fact that from the existence of a counterexample to a claim we can trivially obtain a procedure reducing purported constructions of its object to a proof of absurdity, but we {\em cannot} in general obtain a particular counterexample to a claim from a procedure reducing it to a contradiction.
-After proving that $P(a)$ does not hold for a particular $a$ and assuming that $P(x)$ holds for all $x$ we may obtain a contradiction by simply substituting $x$ by $a$.
-However, from the existence of a proof that assuming $P(x)$ for all $x$ leads to a contradiction, it does not follow that we can exhibit a specific object $a$ for which $P(a)$ fails.
-This is exactly why $\neg \forall x P(x)$ does not imply $\exists x \neg P(x)$ in, \eg, intuitionistic or minimal logic.
+For example, let $\varphi=$ ``there exists an odd perfect number'' and define $\phi(0) = \varphi, \phi(1)=\neg \varphi$.
+To establish the weak falsity of a statement such as $\forall n\in\{0,1\} \phi(n)$, one assumes it and derives a contradiction.
+On the other hand, to establish its strong falsity, one must instead {\em construct} one object $n$ for which $\phi(n)$ does not hold.
+The significance of this difference resides in the fact that, while from the existence of a counterexample to a claim we can trivially obtain a procedure reducing purported constructions of its object to a proof of absurdity, it is not possible in general to obtain a particular counterexample to a claim from a procedure reducing it to a contradiction.
+This is exactly why $\neg \forall x \phi(x)$ does not imply $\exists x \neg \phi (x)$ in, \eg, intuitionistic or minimal logic.

+Nelson argues in~\cite{NelsonConstructiveFalsity} that this novel conception of strong negation naturally entails a revision of the principles of intuitionistic logic, thereby explaining why these systems are often regarded as {\em alternatives} to intuitionism rather than mere extensions of it.
+In fact, although both weak and strong falsity may reasonably be regarded as constructive, the contents of a proof of strong negation are substantially stronger.